Sorry, this page has moved! Please click here to go to the new location.

 This working paper presents the results of the Parent/Caregiver Survey conducted in fall 2014 through the Palo Alto Safe Routes to School (SRTS) Program.
 Overall, 1,970 surveys were filled out, providing results for 3,124 students (each survey enabled a parent/caregiver to provide information for up to three students).

-The CSTSC meets the third Thursday of every month during the school year.
+The CSTSC meets the third Thursday of every month during the school year at 10am at 25 Churchill Avenue.
 The CSTSC is composed of community members, City of Palo Alto staff and Palo Alto Unified School District staff who serve in an advisory capacity to the City Manager and the Superintendent on matters relating to school traffic safety for students.
 Members of the public are welcome to attend the monthly meetings.
+If you intend on joining a meeting, please contact Rosie Mesterhazy or Sylvia Star-Lack at Rosie.Mesterhazy@CityofPaloAlto.org and Sylvia.Star-Lack@CityofPaloAlto.org.
 The CSTSC Charter describes the specific duties and responsibilities of the committee.

 Educating Student Bicyclists and Pedestrians Palo Alto has a history as a bicycle friendly town.
 In addition to having flat terrain and many bicycle facilities, some form of bicycle education has been offered in the Palo Alto Unified School District since the 1960s. [more]